This post contains affiliate links.

 How to make Three Sisters Harvest Bowl

-This is such a quick recipe since some of the ingredients come in cans!
-It’s great for whipping up on the stove while the oven is filled with a delicious main protein.
+This is a quick recipe since some ingredients come in cans!
+It’s great for whipping up on the stove while filling the oven with a delicious main protein.
+Jump to the recipe card for the full instructions.

-Slice the acorn squash in half, stem to stern.
-Scoop out the seeds and then slice into 1/2-inch-thick half moons.
+Slice the acorn squash in half.
+Scoop out the seeds and then slice them into 1/2-inch-thick half-moons.

-In a large skillet, heat the oil.
-Cook the squash and shallot until the squash is fork tender.
-You can add the shallot a bit after the squash so it doesn’t burn.
+Heat the oil in a large skillet.
+Cook the squash and shallot until fork tender.
+You can add the shallot after the squash so it doesn’t burn.
 If it does cook too quickly, add a splash of water and turn down the heat.

 Step 3: Assemble

 Add the remaining ingredients to the pan and cover to heat through.
-This should only take a few minutes until you are ready to serve!
+This should only take a few minutes, and you’ll be ready to serve!

 Recipe tips